abyardim/SmallConsole/README.md

 ## The assembler
 There is a basic assembler written in Java which generates bit values from a file that contains proper assembly code, simplifying the development process of games.

+## Extensibility
+The processor uses a memory mapped IO model for communication with sceondary parts, so custom graphics modules and IO devices can be implemented by simply writing memory mappers.